recommend-games/blog/content/posts/recommend_games_ranking/index.md

 If on the other hand a user only ever rates games with a 10, never any other score, their factor would be 0, and again, they wouldn't take part in the R.G rankings calculations.

 So, long story short, we have those two factors that are supposed to describe how much we can trust a user's ratings.
 We can now multiply them with each other, and the higher the score, the higher will be our trust in their ratings, and consequently, the more weight their "vote" will have when calculating the R.G ranking.

-But before we got there, what users *do* we trust the most?
+But before we go there, what users *do* we trust the most?
 Many of the highest scores actually belong to pretty random users, so I'm not comfortable exposing them here, but it's interesting to compare some of the "celebrities" in the hobby (and yours truly):

 |                                      User                                     |  Rank  | Trust |
 |:-----------------------------------------------------------------------------:|-------:|------:|